Digilent/USB104A7-ZmodADC/README.md

 Description
 -----------

 This project demonstrates how to use the ZmodADC with the USB104A7 board.
 This demo comes in two parts, the FPGA project and the PC console application.
 Vivado is used to build the hardware platform and Xilinx SDK is used to program the microblaze processor with the demo C/C++ application.
-The PC Console application establishes a connection with the USB104A7 through the USB DPTI port.
-This connection is used to download waveforms from the device and control the ZmodADC.
+The DPTI port provides a USB connected synchronous FIFO interface between the PC software and FPGA logic.
+This interface connection is used to download waveforms from the device and control the ZmodADC.

 | Command			       			 | Function						                                                                  |
 | ---------------------    			 | ------------------------------------------------------------------------------------------------ |